Rowland v. Christian: Background

-The plaintiff, James Davis Rowland, Jr., was a guest in the apartment of the defendant, Nancy Christian.
+As explained by the Court of Appeal in its opinion below, the plaintiff, James Davis Rowland, Jr., was a guest in the apartment of the defendant, Nancy Christian.
+They knew each other through a mutual friend.
+On the day of the accident, the plaintiff came to the defendant's apartment to ask her to drive him to the airport to catch a flight, and she agreed.

 The plaintiff requested to use the bathroom and a water faucet handle broke off in his hand, leaving him with severed tendons and nerve damage.

 The defendant had complained to the landlord about the broken handle but did not warn the plaintiff.
-The trial judge granted summary judgment on behalf of the defendant, and the plaintiff appealed.
+The trial judge granted summary judgment to the defendant, and the plaintiff appealed.

 Decision

 Majority opinion

 Justice Raymond E. Peters wrote the majority opinion, which explained that common law distinctions between an invitee, licensee, and trespasser traditionally determined the duty of care owed by a possessor of land to a plaintiff.
 A duty of care to warn about the dangerous condition of an area is owed to invitees and licensees under the distinctions but not to trespassers.

 The majority considered the classifications to be an unhelpful shortcut to determine negligence, and that a general duty of care should be owed to all visitors to land.
 The summary judgment for the defendant was reversed because the defendant should have warned the plaintiff of the broken handle.

-The most heavily quoted passage from Rowland is as follows:
+The most "rhetorically powerful passage" from Rowland is as follows:

 As of 2000, Rowland had inspired appellate courts in at least nine other U.S. states and the District of Columbia to completely abandon the traditional distinctions between invitees, licensees, and trespassers, while 14 other U.S. states were persuaded by Rowland to modify and simplify those distinctions.